 These symbols represent items in the physical model above such as fields, tables, types and keys.
 These are the building blocks of the database itself.

 To illustrate the relationships involved, notational lines are drawn.
 The original and most common method is called Crow's Feet.
 Crow's foot symbols are quick notations that show how many pieces of data exist within the relationship.
 However, a number of different notation formats has evolved for a variety of processes.
-They include UML, Barker Notation and Information Engineering.
+They include UML, Barker Notation, and Information Engineering.

 Entity-relationship diagrams help you conceptualize your database in advance, saving time and frustration.
 They can be modified on-the-fly as the project develops, helping you stay focused.

-Using Gliffy as your database diagram tool or a more general ER diagram tool, and draw an entity relationship diagram today.
-You'll see how our web-based diagram software makes it super easy for you to create professional-quality ERD models, symbols, and notations as well as other types of application architecture diagrams directly in Confluence.
+Using Gliffy as your database diagram tool or a more general ER diagram tool, you can draw an entity relationship diagram today.
+You'll see how our Gliffy makes it easy to create professional-quality ERD models, symbols, and notations as well as other types of application architecture diagrams directly in Confluence.